IELTS: Who Should do and Who Shouldn’t

 I have seen and worked with many students who didn’t know their weaknesses.
 Before coming to Voxcel, they hopped from one place to another, hoping to score the required band.
 They never bothered to think about what was stopping them from producing the desired IELTS result for their Canada Study Visa or their study Visa abroad dream.

-The best way to improve performance is to track down weaknesses and hammer those areas that need the most attention.
-This way, a student learns what works in IELTS and always gives up the old orthodox mindset to clear the exam.
+The best way to improve performance is to track down weaknesses and hammer those areas needing attention.
+This way, students learn what works in IELTS and always give up the old orthodox mindset to clear the exam.

 I have seen many students make mistakes in Simple Present Tense in their Writing and Speaking modules.
 This error is found throughout their two modules, and their scores are acceptable.
 I create techniques around those areas, according to the student’s capability and mindset, and cover those weaknesses for a better result.